r3dlight/keysas/documentation/user_documentation/raspberry.rst

 ***************************************

-This is a 100% open-source decontamination station version for **Raspberry Pi v4** (ready-to-go), but you can of course build **Keysas** on Debian 12 (Bookworm) for both architecture (x86_64 or aarch64).
+This is a 100% open-source decontamination station you can build on Debian 12 (or Debian 13) for both architecture (x86_64 or aarch64).

-The provided image is based on the Keysas software and offers antivirus scanning as well as analysis based on +20000 pre-installed Yara rules.
+Keysas software offers antivirus scanning as well as analysis based on +20000 pre-installed Yara rules.
 You can add new Yara rules as desired to increase the detection probability.
 You can also filter the types and maximum size of files to transfer as output.
 The code is entirely written in Rust, sandboxed, and follows the principle of least privilege.